benjamin-robertson/applocker/README.md

       - '%WINDIR%\Temp\*'
     description: "Allow all users to run apps in windir"
     rule_type: "path"
     type: "Exe" # Not required, we know its a exe rule.
-We can leave option in for backwards support
+Can leave option in for backwards support
     user_or_group_sid: "S-1-1-0"
   Exec %%PROGRAMFILES/%:
     action: "Allow"